mac-codes/CSharpPractice/README.md

 * Case patterns are boolean expressions that evaluate to either true or false.
 * The `break` keyword tells the runtime to stop evaluating and prevents execution of other cases in the switch construct.

-## Review
-* The `for` statement: executes its body while a specified Boolean expressions evaluates to true.
-* The `foreach` statement: enumerates the elements of a collection and executes its body for each elements of the collection
-* The `do-while`statement: conditionally executes its body one or more times.
-* The `while` statements: conditionally executes its body zero or more times